gruntwork-io/docs/docs/guides/production-framework/ingredients/service-catalog/intro.md

 # Service Catalog

-The next ingredient, and arguably the one that takes the most time, is to create a Service Catalog, which has all of your company's vetted, tested, reusable, off-the-shelf solutions for infrastructure and applications.
+The first ingredient, and arguably the one that takes the most time, is to create a Service Catalog, which has all of your company's vetted, tested, reusable, off-the-shelf solutions for infrastructure and applications.
 Developers love to try out new languages, frameworks, and tools, and while that can be a lot of fun, in a company setting, that can be harmful, both in terms of wasting some of your precious innovation tokens (see: [Choose Boring